skillzaa/bilza/readme.md

 - We can create a component and then change any of its properties to suit our selves.
 - Component properties are like fontSize, colorText, lineWidth etc. One can change any of these properties and when the component is draw it will reflect those changes. *A component is always drawn as per the current state of the properties*.
 - We also do have a large collection (working on it) of templates.
 Templates are pre-styled components to save you time.
-- So we can create a component and then alter its properties **BUT** we can also change those properties at some specic time.
+- So we can create a component and then alter its properties **BUT** we can also change those properties at some specific time.
 We can do so by adding **Transitions** to components. *A Transition is just a time and a set of properites of that component.
 Bilza will apply those properties to the component at the time specified*.
 - Using **components** , **component properties** and **transitions** we can create animations that we can run in the browser using HTML5 canvas.
 - Once the animation is created we can run and stop it like a normal video (work in progress).